Mayan pottery

 Clay figurines have been found at archaeological sites, and many have been placed in tombs.

 The orange color became part of the color scheme of Mayan pottery.
-By adding other minerals, was created the famous Mayan blue, a turquoise hue that was exported to Central Mexico and to all regions of Mesoamerica.
+By adding other minerals, was created the famous Mayan blue, a turquoise hue that was exported to Central Mexico and all regions of Mesoamerica.

 Today, museums worldwide proudly exhibit these extraordinary Mayan ceramic artifacts.